Justin Lester (wrestler)

 Justin "Harry" Lester (born September 30, 1983) is an American former Greco-Roman wrestler.
 He who won bronze medals at the 2006 and 2007 World Championships.
-He was also a part of the 2007 Team USA Greco-Roman World Championship Team.
+He was also a member of the 2007 United States Greco-Roman World Champion Team.
 Lester competed at the 2012 Olympics and finished in seventh place.

 In April 2019, Lester was placed on unpaid administrative leave from his position as a wrestling coach at St. Vincent-St. Mary High School following allegations of a sexual relationship with a high school student Lester coached.
 The student was 18-19 years old at the time of the incident.
 In July 2019, Lester was charged with sexual battery, a third degree felony.
 The charges were later reduced and he was sentenced to probation.